Lune Climate Standard Terms and Conditions

 (b) purchasing the Credits directly from the relevant Partner.

-7.3 Lune will subsequently invoice the Customer for the Credit Fees in accordance with clause 8 of these Terms.
-The Customer acknowledges that Lune may require the Customer to pay the relevant Credit Fees in advance of purchasing any in accordance with clause 7.2(b).
+7.3 Lune will subsequently invoice the Customer for the Credit Fees in accordance with clause 9 of these Terms.
+The Customer acknowledges that Lune may require the Customer to pay the relevant Credit Fees in advance of purchasing any Credits in accordance with clause 7.2(b).

 7.4 Once the steps at clause 7.2 to 7.3 have been carried out, the purchased Credits will be retired on behalf of the Customer and Lune will issue the Customer with a certificate confirming the retirement of the Credits.

-7.6 If Lune does not already hold Credits in the Customer’s chosen Project and Lune is unable to purchase any Credits in the Project for which the Customer has placed an Order, Lune will use its reasonable endeavours to purchase Credits in a similar Project (as determined by Lune in its discretion).
-If Lune is unable to purchase Credits in a similar Project in accordance with this clause 7.6, Lune will:
+(a) Lune does not already hold Credits in the Customer’s chosen Project and Lune is unable to purchase any Credits or Future Credits in the Project for which the Customer has placed an Order; or

 (a) grant the Customer the option of cancelling the Order (and refunding any Credit Fees that have been paid in advance); or